© Todos los derechos reservados

 Hidden Gems of Oaxaca Architectural Stroll

-We´ll start off at Tlayudona, where Flor will present us with some historical/architectural background pertinent to the tour.
-Then we´ll head toward the center, where we´ll traverse some of Oaxaca´s popular downtown streets and buildings, only we´ll be reading between the lines.
-We´ll identify some of the original houses from the colonization-era of Oaxaca, as well as the first schools, military barracks, and homes of the first religious congregations.
+We’ll start off at Tlayudona, where Flor will present us with some historical/architectural background pertinent to the tour.
+Then we’ll head toward the center, where we’ll traverse some of Oaxaca’s popular downtown streets and buildings, only we’ll be reading between the lines.
+We’ll identify some of the original houses from the colonization-era of Oaxaca, as well as the first schools, military barracks, and homes of the first religious congregations.
 The course of this tour is not predetermined and often depends on the composition and interest of our group.
 Sometimes we get sneak peeks into ancestral restoration techniques from one of Flor´s ongoing projects, an insider´s view to a local museum, or another surprise!

 Children ages 10 and up are welcome to participate, although this tour is geared toward adults.